 This is a layman’s explanation of how pets and fleas are related.
-Anyone who can read should be able to understand it.
-I don’t have proof for all this, but upon application, it works!
+There are many opinions about flea treatments but based upon our decades of experience and application, this works!

-The four stages of flea reproduction are egg, larva, pupae (singular – plural is pupas) and adult.
-The pupae is extremely hard and durable – next to impossible to destroy with pest control methods – growth regulators supposedly make the results flea sterile, however the pupae may be hard to hit with spray as they are tiny and can be in tiny cracks.
-The larvae (plural for larva) and the eggs can be killed easily with boric acid or spray as they are soft.
+The four stages of flea reproduction are egg, larva, pupa and adult.
+The pupa is extremely hard and durable – next to impossible to destroy with pest control methods – growth regulators supposedly make the resultant fleas sterile, however the pupa may be hard to hit with spray as they are tiny and can be in tiny cracks.
+The larvae and the eggs can be killed easily with boric acid or spray as they are soft.

 Fleas jump on an animal.
 They lay eggs on the animal and the eggs stick like velcro to the fur.
 When the pet lies down, the flea eggs fall off.
 This is a flea survival technique, as pets generally lie in the same place and the fleas want to be near the pet when they are ready to hatch out of the pupal stage into the adult stage.

-you can discover where the fleas are by putting on light trousers (you can pull up white socks over the cuffs so the fleas don’t get on your skin) and walk around outside.
+You can discover flea location by putting on light colored pants (you can pull up white socks over the cuffs so the fleas don’t get on your skin) and walk around outside.
 FLEAS HATCH ON VIBRATION, so if there are fleas present you will see them.
 Do this on a warm day, to make sure, as the more moist and warm it is, the faster they will go through their cycles.
 The pet must be away when you do this, as their favored host is the pet.

-If you have a pier and beam house and animals can get under it, blowing under with boric acid will be effective.
+If you have a pier and beam house and animals can get under it, blowing under with boric acid or diatomaceous earth will be effective.

-Once again, where the pet lies around are the spots to cover.
-Carpeting is simple to handle by sweeping boric acid into them.
-Boric can be dusted down behind cushions of furniture.
+Once again, where the pet lies are the main spots to cover.
+Carpeting is simple to handle by sweeping boric acid into it.
+Boric can be dusted into the cushions of furniture.
 It is advisable to have a rug under wherever the pet sleeps (if not in a crate – boric can just sit in bottom of crate – a light dusting will do and it won’t hurt the pet).
 If you don’t have carpets, we recommend vacuuming and mopping.
 The last we heard, adult fleas won’t crawl out of a vacuum – I don’t know for sure if this is true so we recommend emptying vacuums in an outside trash can away from the home.
-Mop with a pretty wet mop so the eggs will come up and have a bucket right there to rinse the mop out frequently.
+Mop with a wet mop so the eggs will come up and have a bucket right there to rinse the mop out frequently.

 Do not waste your money on bombs.
 They don’t work for fleas well at all.

-The fleas will jump on YOU!!
+The fleas will jump on YOU!
 If you are stuck in this kind of situation, a shallow dish or water with a drop of dishwashing soap and a light shining on it will attract the flea.
 He will jump in and drown.
 You need the drop of soap or else the surface tension of the water will keep him afloat and he will jump back out.
 This is also a good way to test for adult fleas in a room.